-As a solo woman on the road, you'll probably have to eat out alone a lot of the time.
+As a solo woman on the road, you'll probably eat alone often.

 No more!
 We need to reclaim our mealtimes.

-I can't say solo dining is my favourite pastime but I'm comfortable eating alone - even though I wasn't always.
-I enjoy my own company, and I don't feel like missing a meal just because I travel by myself.
+I can't say solo dining is my favourite pastime but I'm comfortable eating alone - though I wasn't always.
+I enjoy my own company, and I would never consider missing a meal just because I travel by myself.
 A good thing, or I'd spend a lot of time starving!